 When I got my money out to pay, the lady burst into tears and thanked me again and again for making the purchase.
 She then insisted that I pose for a photo with her to show to her husband.
 I smiled and showed off my painting.
 I shook the lady’s hand and went on my way.
 I’ve often thought about that encounter.
 I even discussed it with one of my tour guide friends from nearby.
 She explained to me, ‘You know life is really tough for people in this region.
 When we switched from Italian Lire to the Euro it made life much more expensive, it gets harder and harder for people to make ends meet.
 When you bought that painting you gave that lady some money in her pocket.
 You demonstrated that you liked the painting and the work of her husband as an artist.
 You validated that woman’s existence in so many ways.’

 Every time I look at the painting I think of the woman and the husband I never met.
 The painting is signed at the bottom and on the reverse.
-The artist is Guiseppe di Dio, that’s John of God in English.
+The artist is Guiseppe di Dio, that’s Joseph of God in English.
 I wonder if my guardian angel was trying to tell me something that day?

 The painting in all it’s glory is reproduced below:

 Carlo Levi was exiled to Basilicata in the 1930s.
 He was opposed to the Fascist ideology of Mussolini.
 His novel ‘Cristo s’e fermato a Eboli’ was published in 1945.
 The english translation ‘Christ stopped at Eboli’ is published in Penguin Modern Classics, translated by Frances Frenaye (ISBN: 9780141183213).